-At 36^{+0} to 37^{+6} weeks, ideally at their routine antenatal visit, women's eligibility will be assessed by the research midwife.
+At 36+0 to 37+6 weeks, ideally at their routine antenatal visit, women's eligibility will be assessed by the research midwife.
 The research midwife or GCP-trained medically-qualified member of the obstetric team will obtain informed consent (according to locally-accepted practice).
-Following consent, a study number will be assigned and baseline data collected by the research midwife (see Section 5).
+Following consent, baseline data collected by the research midwife (see Section 5).
 With the participant's consent, a confirmatory letter will be sent to the participant's local GP.

-Investigators will keep their own study file log which links patients with their allocated study number in the Participant Recruitment/Consent Log.
+Investigators will keep their own study file log which links patients with their allocated study number in a Participant Recruitment/Consent Log.
 The Investigator must maintain this document, which is not for submission to the Trials Office.
 The Participant Recruitment/Consent Log should be held securely and in strict confidence.